andyinabox/parametric-experiements/README.md

 # parametric-experiments

-Playing around with parametric equations
+Playing around with parametric equations and three.js